nrr/diffeomorphic/README.md

 diffeomorphism between them.

 In the context of this repository, the manifolds represent a playground and a well-structured project respectively.
-I plan to ramble a incoherently a lot here, and the results of my rambling may have implications with respect to finished projects.
+I plan to ramble incoherently a lot here, and the results of my rambling may have implications with respect to finished projects.
 I may go backwards and reflect on what is finished.

 If you are not me, I definitely welcome comments on my math and code.